manitagupta15/calorie-wars-project/main-project/calorie-wars-project/README.md

-# Calorie Wars in collaboration with Asad Ali, Max Hurst and Ryan birdi.
+# Calorie Wars in collaboration with Asad Ali, Max Hurst and Ryan Birdi.

-A gamified health accountability mobile app.
+Calorie wars is a gamified health accountability mobile app.

 Sounds amazing right, but what does that mean in practice?